U007D/arith_traits/README.md

 [`arith_wrappers`](https://github.com/u007d/arith_wrappers) crate.
 It may also be of value to other crates performing generic arithmetic.

-This crate is currently at the PoC stage and is very incomplete.
+This crate is currently at a pre-alpha PoC stage and is very incomplete.

 ## License
 Licensed under either: